vinacolada/ankicardcreator/README.md

 If you ever found this repository, please do say hi.
 Ask me anything about this program.
 Maybe we can collaborate to make this customizable and open for everyone using Anki.

 Before I forget, this program is for making cards in bulk with the goal of importing it easily in Anki.
-It's layout looks like "that" famous spreadsheet program but this one is customized to have a Cloze shortcut.
+Its layout looks like "that" famous spreadsheet program but this one is customized to have a Cloze shortcut.